CatsaCode/AnyText/README.md

 - [ ] Add hover hints
 - [x] Upgrade v1.0.1 configs
 - [ ] Investigate `private System.Collections.IEnumerator global::UIKeyboardManager.SummonSystemKeyboardAndWaitForResponse(HMUI.InputFieldView input)`
+  - [ ] Note that the game needs to be repatched with `oculus.software.overlay_keyboard` but IT DOES WORK HECK YEAAAHHH
 - [ ] Load fonts